 Antim Sanskar - Sikh funeral rites

-The Antim Sanskar (translation: final rites) are a set of traditional religious ceremonies that occur during or around a Sikh funeral.
+The Antim Sanskar (final rites) are a set of traditional religious ceremonies that occur during or around a Sikh funeral.
 According to Sikh religion, these include, but are not limited to:

 Religious readings after a Sikh funeral usually conducted at the Sikh place of worship called a Gurdwara.

-Sikh funerals require for cremation, although burial is permitted if cremation is impossible.
-A Sikh cremation usually involves ashes being submerged into a nearby river or ocean (somewhere with flowing water), with no monument erected for the person who has passed away.
+The immersion of the remaining ashes into a nearby river or ocean (somewhere with flowing water), with no monument erected for the person who has passed away.